-A trace of the number of Gridlets committed to resources at different times depending on their performance, cost, and the user constraints (deadline and budget) and optimization requirements is shown in Figure 1.32 and Figure 1.33 for deadline values of 100 and 1100 time units respectively.
-In both graphs it can be observed the broker committed Gridlets to expensive resources only when it is required.
-It committed as many Gridlets as the cheaper resources can consume by the deadline.
-The remaining Gridlets are assigned to expensive resources.
+A trace of the number of Gridlets committed to resources at different times depending on their performance, cost, and the user constraints (deadline and budget) and requirements (cost-optimization) is shown in Figures 31 and 32 for deadline values of 100 and 1100 time units, respectively.
+In both graphs it can be observed that the broker committed Gridlets to expensive resources only when required.
+The broker committed as many Gridlets as the cheaper resources could consume by the deadline.
+The remaining Gridlets were assigned to expensive resources.
 The broker used expensive resources in the beginning and continued to use cheaper resources until the end of the experiment.
-This ability of economic grid broker to select resources dynamically at runtime demonstrates its adaptive capability driven by the user's quality of service requirements.
+This ability of the economic Grid broker to select resources dynamically at runtime demonstrates its adaptive capability driven by the user's quality of service requirements.